0x80/ts-code-conventions/docs/file-structure.md

   from another domain.
 If this happens consider moving those parts to a shared location outside of the domain folder like the ones described below.
 Some examples of folders in domains are `onboarding`, `flights`, `reviews`, `hotels`, `settings`.
-The root of this folder *should not have a barrel file*.
+The root of this folder **should not have a barrel file**.
 * `modules` or `services`: An group of logic functions that is used by one or more domains.
 Some examples are `firestore`, `logging`, `messaging`, `storage`.
-These could be helper functions around external APIs like Firebase, or some code that could potentially be released as a separate module on NPM.
-  The root of this folder *should not have a barrel file*.
+These could be helper/convenience functions around external APIs like Firebase, or some code that could potentially be released as a separate module on NPM.
+The root of this folder **should not have a barrel file**.
 * `utils`: Very generic and simple utility functions that are likely to be used across several domains, components and modules.
 Using a barrel file in this folder would likely not be a problem.